-Credit is a major factor when applying for commercial truck financing and poor credit history may prevent you from qualifying.
-Red flags such as tax liens or outstanding child support payments would impact your chances of approval.
+Credit is a major factor, and you may not qualify for commercial truck financing with poor credit.
+Red flags like tax liens or outstanding child support payments would impact your chances of approval, Amen said.
 You’ll also have a hard time qualifying if you don’t have enough capital to cover the down payment.
-“A lot of that would knock you out,” Amen said.

 Lack of experience could also stop a lender from approving your request for financing, Amen said.
 You may need to show that you have some experience or familiarity with the trucking industry.